stellarwp/telemetry/docs/automated-testing.md

 ## Running the Tests

-Once Slic has been clone and is running on your machine, go to the parent directory of the telemetry library and run `slic here`.
+Once Slic is running on your machine, go to the parent directory of the telemetry library and run `slic here`.
 To use the telemetry library, run `slic use telemetry`.

 ## Run the tests